 - Poor wound healing

-- Severe emotional problems and depression requiring also needs psychological support to deal with the tragic loss of a limb.
+- Severe emotional problems and depression require psychological support to deal with the tragic loss of a limb.

-An amputation injury usually results from a traumatic injury sustained in the following accidents:
+An amputation injury usually results from one of the following traumatic accidents:

 - Car Accidents

 - Motorcycle Accidents

 - Construction Accidents | see how we can speed up your construction accident settlement